LiqunChen0606/LiqunChen0606.github.io/_pages/about.md

 # About Me

-I am an ECE PhD at Duke university, currently working on generative models and NLP.
+I am an ECE PhD at Duke University, currently working on generative models and NLP.